 There are many systems required to run your home.
-During the summer you may need an AC system or a heat pump.
-During the winter, most homeowners need a furnace or air handler.
-Then you include washer and dryers, dishwashers, refrigerators…the list seems endless.
+During the warm season you may need an air conditioning system or a heat pump.
+During the cooler season, most homeowners require a furnace or air handler.
+Then you include washer and dryers, ranges, refrigerators…the list seems to go on forever.

 But a thing homeowners definitely know is they need hot water.
-Most homes have a water heater – or in some instances a boiler is used to warm the water.
-Do you know which heating system your home is using to heat your water?
-Golden Seal Service Experts is here to help explain the difference between the two water heating systems.
+Most homes have a water heater – or in some instances a boiler is used to heat the water.
+Are you sure which heating system your home is using to heat your water?
+Golden Seal Service Experts is here to help clarify the difference between the two water heating systems.

 A water heater is a big tank that, that’s right, heats water.
-The heat is either created by burning gas or by utilizing electricity.
-A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a warm shower, the washing machine, or any other hot water need.
+The heat is either generated by burning gas or by using electricity.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a warm shower, the dishwasher, or any other hot water need.
 As the hot water leaves the tank, fresh cold water enters through the bottom of the tank so it can also be heated for use across your home.

 A boiler, contrastingly, can heat water that is used to bring heat to the home and heat the water.
-Another type of boiler can heat the water until it actually turns into steam.
-The steam can heat the water for the home but can also be dispersed throughout the home and give warmth through radiators.
+A different type of boiler can heat the water until it actually turns into steam.
+The steam can heat the water for the home but can also be dispersed throughout the home and give heat through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that supply great comfort during the winter season.
+Boilers are very versatile heating systems that supply great comfort during the winter season.
 Today’s boilers are also very energy efficient.

 Can’t decide which water heating system is ideal for your home?
 Call Golden Seal Service Experts in Saint Charles today and we’ll come out and provide you a no-charge in-home estimate.